12 Cat Hairball Remedies That Really Work

 3. Allow time for the formula to work

-After you’ve saturated the area, place a clean cloth on top and allow it to set overnight.
+After you’ve saturated the area, place a clean cloth on top and allow it to set overnight, at least for 12 hours.
 The biggest mistake we see when pet parents are cleaning up pee, poop, or vomit is to spray the area with cleaner and then wipe it away quickly.

-Enzyme cleaners need time to work.
+Enzyme cleaners need time to dry in order to work.
 Allowing it to set overnight gives the enzymes time to eat the bacteria.

 FAQs About Cat Hairballs